 Shankles made his Division I head coaching debut with Sam Houston State's women's team, guiding the Bearkats to an improved conference finish in each of his four seasons.
 Shankles left with 23 victories over his final two campaigns in Huntsville, a two-year total that remains unmatched in the school's Division I history.
-With 12 victories in 2006, he tied the all-time mark for most wins in a season, a record that still stands.
+With 12 victories in 2006, he tied SHSU's all-time mark for wins in a season.

 Shankles also spent one season as a women's tennis volunteer assistant at North Texas in 2009, helping the Mean Green to a 17-9 record.